NHOrus/srwq-compilation/episode-02.md

 It take a fair bit of convincing and a lot of using your moe-face to get Irm and Jonathan to turn the Tausendfuessler around and head to intercept the transport.
 As you complete the turn, you think you see the Soulgain far below you, heading north.
 TLI seems to be relatively intact, although wrecked vehicles are everywhere.

 Irm finally manages to raise the transport.
 "This is Transport 32C, we've got 3 pilots and 2 mechs aboard.
-No sign of EFA pursuit....no wait, there are some coming!
+No sign of EFA pursuit... no wait, there are some coming!
 They're so fast, no way those are Gespensts."

 "It's not the EFA, its the new guys.
 Right team, if we're really serious about saving these pilots and units..."